Network Science for Multidimensional Data Analysis

 A necessary step to improve our understanding of multilayer complex networks is to generalize models and tools of traditional network theory and to develop a unified framework covering all the possible types of interdependence between network layers.
 A natural description of multilayered systems consists in a population of nodes having different sets of neighbors in each layer (which can represent, e.g., a task, an activity, or a category).
 A fundamental aspect controlling the collective behavior of multilayer networks is how the interaction between the different types of connections is set.
 In particular, this type of (interlayer) interactions are intrinsic of multilayer networks, and it has been shown to be responsible for the emergence of novel collective phenomena due to the new structural and dynamical correlations between the components of a system that they introduce.

-The scope of the satellite meeting is to review the recent advances in the field of multilayer (both edge-colored multi-graphs and interconnected) networks, focusing in particular on the interplay between structure and dynamics.
+The scope of the satellite meeting is to review the recent advances in the field of multilayer and interconnected networks, focusing in particular on the interplay between structure and dynamics.
 We will pay special attention to novel applications in which the multilayer formulation is crucial.
 The list of topics that we aim to cover at the conference is the following:

 1. Mathematical properties of multilayer and interconnected structures